-Deleted: 58 This is a population-based measure typically performed on a large set of trios for a particular trait (e.g.
+Deleted: 65 This is a population-based measure typically performed on a large set of trios for a particular trait (e.g.

-Supplementary Table 4.
+Given that Pearson's correlation coefficient, r, always gives a value between 0 and 1, we use r instead of β , as our measure of 'heritability'.
+We also compute and include β values in Supplementary Table 4.
 The parent-parent comparison is provided as a source of comparison for two unrelated individuals with shared ancestry.
 For parent-parent β , the maternal allelic ratio is chosen arbitrarily to be the independent variable.